lspieser/myonset/doc/source/guide_emgtools.rst

 Numerous methods have been proposed to determine EMG bursts onset and offset, but none has been shown to be as good as human visual detection.
 Accordingly, our intention here is not to provide a perfect automatized detection, but rather to improve automatic detection as much as possible, and make the unavoidable manual correction step as easy as possible (see :ref:`viz module guide <guide_vizEMG>` for manual correction).
-DEBut automatic detection is based on different methods previously proposed for EMG signal processing. :ref:`Figure 1 <figure1>` illustrates the application of those different methods on a raw EMG signal (shown on :ref:`Figure 1 <figure1>`, top left).
+MYOnset automatic detection is based on different methods previously proposed for EMG signal processing. :ref:`Figure 1 <figure1>` illustrates the application of those different methods on a raw EMG signal (shown on :ref:`Figure 1 <figure1>`, top left).
 As can be seen, each approach presents different benefits and drawbacks:

 * The frequently-used variance threshold methods, illustrated on top right panel of :ref:`Figure 1 <figure1>`, detect EMG activity when signal amplitude exceeds some threshold value computed from the EMG signal mean and variance (see for instance Hodges and Bui, 1996 [HoBu96]_).
 This method accurately detects periods of active EMG, but tends to over-estimate EMG onset and under-estimate EMG offset.